Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Empirical evidence of the impact of imputation on algorithmic fairness

 \subsection{Handling Missingness}

-Missing data need to be imputed to use traditional statistical models.
-While the theoretical results of Section~\ref{sec:reconstruction} focus on two mean imputation strategies, our experiments also explore if these conclusions generalise over a larger set of common strategies to deal with missingness:

-\paragraph{Population mean imputation (Mean).} Missing data are replaced by the population mean of each covariate.

-\paragraph{Conditional group-mean imputation (Group Mean).} Missing data are replaced by the group mean of each covariate.
+We consider an array of imputation strategies widespread in practice.
+For each approach, we consider its population-level variant and its group-specific counterpart, for a total of eight different strategies considered. \paragraph{Mean imputation.} Missing data are replaced by the mean of each covariate, as reviewed in~\cite{donders2006gentle}.
+The \emph{population} variant (Mean) computes the mean over the whole population, while the \emph{group} variant (Group Mean) computes it over the members of the same group.

+\paragraph{Hot Deck.} Missing data are replaced with values of the most similar patient~\cite{roth1994missing}, defined as the one with the smallest euclidean distance computed on the observed covariates.
+The \emph{population} variant (Hot Deck) considers the most similar patient over the entire population, while the \emph{group} variant (Group Hot Deck) only considers members of the same group.

-\paragraph{Multiple Imputation using Chained Equation (MICE).} Missing data are iteratively drawn from a regression model built over all other available covariates after median initialisation.
+\paragraph{Multiple Imputation using Chained Equation (MICE).} Missing data are iteratively drawn from a regression model built over other available covariates after median initialisation.
 This approach is repeated $I$ times with an associated predictive model for each imputed draw.
 At test time, the same imputation generates $I$ imputed points for which models' predictions are averaged.
 MICE is recommended in the literature~\cite{janssen2010missing, newgard2007advanced, wood2004missing, zhou2001multiple, white2011multiple}, based on the argument that it quantifies the uncertainty associated with the missingness process.
 In the experiments, we used 10 iterations repeated 10 times, resulting in $I = 10$ datasets with associated predictive models.

-\paragraph{Group MICE.} The previous MICE strategy assumes a MAR mechanism.
-To make such assumption more plausible, \cite{haukoos2007advanced} recommend the addition of potentially informative covariates.
-In our experiment, we therefore adjust in the regression for both group membership and all available covariates for imputing the missing data.
+This process describes the \emph{population} variant (MICE).
+Because this strategy assumes a MAR mechanism, \cite{haukoos2007advanced} recommend the addition of potentially informative covariates to make such assumption more plausible.
+In our experiment, we therefore adjust the regression to include group membership as a covariate, yielding the group variant (Group MICE).